CypherpunkFinance/Plan/plugin_lava.md

 ## 1. Overview

 - **Plugin Name:** Lava Network RPC Provider
-- **Plugin Type:** RPC Provider
+- **Plugin Type:** Extension (RPC Provider)
 - **Version:** 1.0.0
 - **Author:** Cypherpunk Finance Team
 - **License:** MIT (or specify)
 - **Description:** Integrates Lava Network as an RPC provider, allowing users to connect to various supported blockchains via Lava's decentralized network of providers.
+This plugin functions as an **extension**, integrating into the CypherpunkOS network settings UI rather than providing a standalone user interface.

 ## 2. Purpose and Scope

 This plugin enables users to utilize Lava Network for RPC access to multiple blockchains.
-It aims to simplify RPC endpoint configuration by providing "Lava" as a direct connection option for supported chains, leveraging Lava's public RPC infrastructure.
-This abstracts the need for users to manually find and manage individual RPC provider URLs for chains accessible through Lava.
+It aims to simplify RPC endpoint configuration by providing "Lava" as a direct connection option for supported chains within the CypherpunkOS settings, leveraging Lava's public RPC infrastructure.
+As an **extension**, it enhances the core functionality of CypherpunkOS.

 ## 3. Key Features